tdwg/bdq/tg2/_review/docs/bdqcore/index.md

 Nothing in this section should be taken as a requirement to how bdqffdq:Assertions or Responses are to be presented to consumers of data quality reports.
 Implementations MAY present the results of Tests in any form appropriate for their consumers.

-### 2.2 Resource Types (normative)
+### 3.2 Resource Types (normative)

-Each test (each instance of a bdqffdq:DataQualityNeed) MUST have exactly one bdqffdq:hasResourceType object property that relates the test to a ResouceType of bdqffdq:SingleRecord or bdqffdq:MultiRecord.
+Each Test (each instance of a bdqffdq:DataQualityNeed) MUST have exactly one bdqffdq:hasResourceType object property that relates the test to a ResouceType of bdqffdq:SingleRecord or bdqffdq:MultiRecord.

 Tests operate on data, the data may be understood as representing a single record or multiple records.
 In the bdqcore: tests the single record (bdqffdq:SingleRecord) tests MAY be applied to a single of Flat Darwin Core Record, or to a single instance of a Darwin Core Observation, Taxon, Event, or other class, and MAY extend across one to many relations from that class instance to instances of classes of other types in a structured representation of Darwin Core data (Wieczorek et al 2012).
 For example,    A bdqcore: SingleRecord test SHOULD NOT take multiple rows of Flat Darwin core as input.
 A bdqcore: SingleRecord test SHOULD NOT